Defamation Act 2009

 10. A fair and accurate copy or extract from any register kept in pursuance of any law which is open to inspection by the public or of any other document which is required by law to be open to inspection by the public.

-11. A fair and accurate report, copy or summary of any notice or advertisement published by or on the authority of any court established by law in the State or F7[under the law of a Member State or of the United Kingdom], or any judge or officer of such a court.
+11. A fair and accurate report, copy or summary of any notice or advertisement published by or on the authority of any court established by law in the State or F48[in a state or place other than the State], or any judge or officer of such a court.

-12. A fair and accurate report or copy or summary of any notice or other document issued for the information of the public by or on behalf of any Department of State for which a Minister of the Government is responsible, local authority or the Commissioner of the Garda Síochána, or by or on behalf of a corresponding department, authority or officer F7[in a Member State or in the United Kingdom].
+12. A fair and accurate report or copy or summary of any notice or other document issued for the information of the public by or on behalf of any Department of State for which a Minister of the Government is responsible, local authority or the Commissioner of the Garda Síochána, or by or on behalf of a corresponding department, authority or officer F48[in a state or place other than the State].

 13. A fair and accurate report or copy or summary of any notice or document issued by or on the authority of a committee appointed by either House of the Oireachtas or jointly by both Houses of the Oireachtas.